 Selling more with love is not just a something that sounds good in theory, it actually IS possible.

-Before I get into the results I’ve seen myself using Love-Based Copywriting and Marketing, let me share what science says about it:
+Before I get into the results I’ve seen myself using Love-Based Copywriting and Marketing, let me share some science-based research:

 Years ago, researchers wanted to find a way to encourage more elementary school children to brush their teeth.